Naoghuman/lib-database-derby/README.md

 Documentation<a name="Documentation" />
 -------------

-Momentary only the [JavaDoc] in the library is available.
+Momentary only the [JavaDoc] in the library itself is available.